Thiyanwso2/ballerina-fhir-samples/ballerina-simple-fhir-servers/README.md

 # ballerina -simple-fhir-servers

-- Navigate to the roor directory FHIR API you want run for e-g: PatientAPI
+- Navigate to the root directory FHIR API you want run for e-g: PatientAPI
 - Then run the below command

 ```